Tiffany-Marko/Planner-App/README.md

 # Planner-App
-This is a custome designed planner application configured for an eight hour workday.
+This is a custom designed planner application configured for an eight hour workday.
 It can be modified as needed to fit any block of time in a 24 hour period.

 WHEN I open the planner
 THEN the current day is displayed at the top of the calendar